Adapted from Flavor Flours by Alice Medrich (Artisan, 2014), her brilliant gluten-free baking book.

 Beat the eggs with the vanilla in a small bowl.

-In a large bowl, stir together the melted butter, sugars, cinnamon, and nutmeg.
-Whisk in the egg mixture.
-Add the dry ingredients and mix with a spatula for about one minute.
-The longer you mix, the chewier the cookies will be.
-For crisp cookies, stop at one minute.
-Fold in the walnuts and raisins.
+In a large bowl, stir together the melted butter and sugars.
+Whisk in the egg and vanilla mixture.
+Then add the dry ingredients and mix with a spatula for about one minute.
+The longer you mix, the chewier the cookies will be; for crisp cookies, stop at one minute.
+Then fold in the walnuts and raisins.

 Bake for 16 to 20 minutes.
 I bake mine for 17, but ovens vary.
 The cookies will be firm—not soft—but not brittle enough to shatter.

-Note: I always preheat the oven long enough that it holds the correct temperature for at least 15 minutes before baking—30 minutes is better.
-Let it recover for 5 minutes before starting a new batch.
+Note 1: I always preheat the oven long enough that it holds the correct temperature for at least 20 minutes before baking.
+Then I let the oven recover for 5 minutes before starting a new batch—the same amount of time the cookies should sit on their baking sheets before being transferred to cooling racks.

-Note: This recipe is gluten-free, as long as the ingredients are.
-If you're using Bob’s Red Mill oat flour, make sure to choose the one labeled gluten-free (GF), and check the note on the package.
+Note 3: This recipe is gluten-free as long as the ingredients are.
+If you're using Bob’s Red Mill Oat Flour and want to make sure it is safely gluten-free (for instance, you will be serving the cookies to someone who is celiac), choose the one labeled gluten-free (GF) on the package.

 No comments: